hemesh-i-like-chess/hemeshp-programing-language-custom/README.md

 in terminal type sudo dpkg -i hemeshp_1.0-1_all.deb,and .dnf fedora and arch linux with tar.pkg.zst

 you have installed it now you can create file which has .hp extention

+# How to use it:

+Simple commands

+> #!/usr/bin/hemeshp
+> target system {
+> say "foo"
+> run "sudo pacman -Sy package-xyz"
+> }
+>
+> target foo {
+>say "hello hemeshp"
+> run "sudo apt install xyz"
+> }
+>
+How to run them save the file ex-build.hp

+go to the directory where you saved the file

+type ./build.hp system to run commands which are for system or ./build.hp foo to run commands which are for foo
+> }
+>
+> }